Lampeter, Aberayron and New Quay Light Railway: Green Grove Creamery

-In 1951 a new creamery was opened at Green Grove, near Felinfach, by the Milk Marketing Board.
+In 1951 a new creamery was opened at Green Grove, near Felin Fach, by the Milk Marketing Board.
 It started operation on 10 May 1951 as a single siding and as well as processing milk it served as a concentration point for conveyance of liquid milk to London and other large population centres.
 Milk trains ran seven days a week to Lampeter, the milk continuing from there to Carmarthen attached to passenger trains from Aberystwyth before attaching to other milk trains from other locations in West Wales (such as from Whitland and Carmarthen creameries).

 After closure of the line to passengers in 1951 and later freight in 1963, Green Grove siding continued to be used with the track lifted beyond this to Aberayron.
-Milk traffic continued with diesel-hydraulic Class 35 locomotives taking over followed by Class 37s before final closure in 1973.
-Several railtours composed of DMUs ran to Green Grove although by this time the branch was significantly overgrown with vegetation making traction in parts difficult.
+Milk traffic continued with diesel-hydraulic Class 35 locomotives taking over, followed by Class 37s before final closure in 1973.
+Several railtours composed of DMUs ran to Green Grove, although by this time the branch was significantly overgrown with vegetation, making traction in parts difficult.